Haunted Spooky Wheelock

 To the east, the towns of Ray and Tioga thrive in the new economy of oil.

-Death has centered on Wheelock.
+Death seems to have centered on Wheelock.
 Each time we return, it’s less and less of a residential collection of homes, and more of a ghost town.
 People from elsewhere who visit say they feel “creeped out” by the town.

 Some write of their visits as being very quick because they felt an evil presence in town, they say.